-After another Kissinger visit to the region, the government agreed to the various separation of forces parameters.
-In a General Staff discussion on January 17, 1974, Dayan explained the details of the agreement.
-He read important sections of it, saying the document would be signed by the Israeli and Egyptian Chiefs of Staff.
-He also noted that it was not as favorable as the agreement Israel had wanted because it was a ceasefire agreement rather than an end of warfare agreement.
-The Egyptians had added a paragraph saying that the agreement was just a stage before a final settlement, because they intended demanding more Israeli withdrawals.
-Dayan also explained Egypt’s new preference for relying on the United States even if it meant ending cooperation with the Soviet Union.
-He added, “It isn’t clear what the United States has promised Egypt, but Israel can depend on the United States.”
+Following another Kissinger visit, the government agreed to the various separation of forces parameters.
+On January 17, 1974, Dayan explained the details of the agreement to the General Staff, reading important sections and explaining that it would be signed by the Israeli and Egyptian Chiefs of Staff.
+He conceded that it was less favorable than Israel had hoped, because it was a ceasefire and not an end-of-warfare agreement.
+The Egyptians, planning to demand more Israeli withdrawals, had included a clause that the agreement was just a stage before a final settlement.
+Addressing Egypt’s shift to relying on the United States even at the expense of Soviet cooperation, Dayan added: “It isn’t clear what the United States has promised Egypt, but Israel can depend on the United States.”
 About Kissinger, Dayan said, “If he gets all of this done, then he’s an international genius, that Jew.
 To see him at work, by the way, is a real pleasure.”

 The separation of forces ceremony was held on January 18, 1974.
-The next day, at a meeting of officers from the 252nd Division, Dayan declared, “This is a good agreement.”
-He explained why leaving the canal served Israel’s interests, reminding everyone that he had been willing to accept a similar arrangement before the war.
-The agreement was good, he contended, because it served the interests of both sides and allowed for the reopening of the Suez Canal, the existence of life in the cities along it, and freedom of shipping through Bab al-Mandab.
-In addition, the agreement increased U.S. involvement in the region.
+The next day, Dayan expressed his satisfaction with the agreement, reminding everyone that he had been willing to accept a similar arrangement before the war.
+Dayan thought the agreement a good one because it served both sides’ interests and allowed for the reopening of the Suez Canal, the resumption of life in the cities along it, and freedom of shipping through Bab al-Mandab as well as increased U.S. involvement in the region.

 Continuation of the Fighting at the Canal and a Crisis with Maj.
 Gen. Tal

-As noted, exchanges of fire continued while ceasefire agreement talks were under way, at both the senior political and senior military echelons, and it was feared that these sporadic incidents meant that Egypt intended to resume the fighting.
-Indeed, after the war, Gamasy admitted that Egypt was responsible for most of the ceasefire violations.
-Elazar and Tal had serious differences of opinion about the correct Israeli response.
-Elazar rejected Tal’s stance that Israel should contain Egypt’s provocations, and on November 22, 1973, he issued aggressive open-fire instructions.
-While these instructions forbade Israel from initiating fire, they did call for severe reactions to every Egyptian challenge.
+With exchanges of fire continuing during the ceasefire talks, senior political and senior military leaders feared that Egypt intended to resume the fighting.
+Gamasy admitted after the war that Egypt was behind most of the ceasefire violations.
+Elazar and Tal had serious differences about the Israeli response.
+Elazar, rejecting Tal’s stance that Israel should contain Egypt’s provocations, issued open-fire instructions on November 22, 1973.
+While the IDF was not to initiate fire, it was to respond aggressively to every Egyptian challenge.